AlbertoBarrago/Proctoring/README.md

 3.  **Configure environment variables:**

-    [If you have environment variables, explain how to configure them.
-For example, you might need to create a `.env` file and populate it with API keys or database connection details.]

     Example:

     > Copy `.env.example` to `.env` and update the values with your specific configuration.

     ```bash
     cp .env.example .env
-    # Edit .env with your settings
     ```

 4.  **Build the assets (if necessary):**